 Ofsted, 20 March 2018

-Assessment takes two forms: summative assessment (a snapshot in time) at various points, which is formal and includes statutory assessment and formative assessment, which is informal, daily, ongoing teacher assessment of children’s learning and understanding.
+Assessment takes two forms: summative assessment (a snapshot in time) at various points, which is formal and includes statutory assessment; and formative assessment, which is informal, daily, ongoing teacher assessment of children’s learning and understanding.
 The combination of both types of assessment informs teachers’ planning and supports children in making progress in their learning.

-Children are supported in undertaking self and peer assessment from an early age, so that they can see how well they are doing with their learning how to improve their work.
+Children are supported in undertaking self and peer assessment from an early age, so that they can see how well they are doing with their learning and how to improve their work.
 They are shown how to look at their own and other children’s work, focusing on the positives, acknowledging success and setting targets to improve their learning.

-In the Early Years we track children’s progress predominantly through observation and discussion, centered on the Early Years Foundation Stage curriculum.
+In the Early Years we track children’s progress predominantly through observation and discussion, centred on the Early Years Foundation Stage curriculum.
 At the end of Reception, children are formally assessed against the Early Years Foundation Stage Profile and this information is shared with the parents before the children go into Year 1.

 In Year 1, children’s knowledge of phonics is assessed and parents are advised whether their child is working at expected levels or whether children will need to re-take the test in Year 2.

-At the end of Key Stage 1, Year 2 children are formally assessed in English and mathematics – Key Stage 1 statutory assessments – and levels are reported to parents.
+At the end of Key Stage 1, Year 2 children are formally assessed in English and mathematics – Key Stage 1 statutory assessments (SATs) – and levels are reported to parents.

 In Key Stage 2 children are assessed at two key points.
 At the end of Year 4 children have to complete the statutory times tables test and parents will be advised if children are working at age-related expectations or not.
 At the end of Year 6 children are formally assessed through national SATs tests and these results, along with teacher assessments, are reported to parents.

-Throughout the year and across the school, senior leaders and teachers regularly meet to hold pupil progress meetings so that every child’s learning and progress is discussed.
+Throughout the year and across the school, senior leaders and teachers regularly meet to hold pupil progress and attainment meetings so that every child’s learning and progress is discussed.
 This enables us to target appropriate support to groups of children and individuals.

 If parents have any concerns at other times during the school year, they are encouraged to make an appointment to see the class teacher at a mutually convenient time.